njaard/sonnerie/file_format.md

-TSDB's file format consists of "segments" of keys.
+Sonnerie's file format consists of "segments" of keys.
 Each segment has uncompressed indexing data and then compressed the actual values ("Payload").

 All numbers are stored as big endian.